Shaaali/identity-apps/docs/sdks/java-ee-saml.md

 ## Add login

-In the `index.html` file, add a login button to be used to forward users to secured pages.
+In the `index.html` file, add a login button to be used to redirect users to secure pages.

 When the user clicks the button, the SAML agent intercepts the request and initiates the SAML login flow if an authenticated session does not already exist.